 Forward to Purchasing

 After all determinations listed above are made, they shall be incorporated into a letter of justification and forwarded to the Purchasing Department.
-Once approved, the Purchasing Department will take the necessary action to secure the requested services, either by competitive bidding or negotiation.
+Once approved, the Procurement Services Office will take the necessary action to secure the requested services, either by competitive bidding or negotiation.